Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    - In case of troubleshooting, refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

 **Important**: If you are running the VM in any of the products of VMware, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.

+**Note**:  Operating system updates are not supported due to specific kernel dependencies.

 4. Open the VM console, and login with the below mentioned credentials.